 On the other hand, Darian was also easy to engage with any of the toys I brought to his house for one-on-one therapy.
 He loved to help me unpack what was in my big therapy suitcase.
 We worked a lot on his fine motor skills, and he worked hard!
 Also, he loved to try out new toys, even though he had his favorites (superheroes).

 Anna was a young mom with two small children.
 She was like a sponge trying to soak up anything we therapists said.
 She was lovely and kind.
 Worried about his future.
 Mostly trying to get through every day with a young family and not enough help.

 I realized on that day that I had untapped power.
 One previously unbeknownst to me.
 I could celebrate.
 I should celebrate and acknowledge other people.
 Also, that had incredible meaning.
 Yes, to that one person.
 But also incredibly to the people around them.
-Celebration of success was important.
+The celebration of success was important.
 Moreover, it was powerful.
 People and their good work should always be given attention.
-Who knows, it might be the first time they’ve been told they are doing something good?
+Who knows, it might be the first time they’ve been told they are doing something well?

 Therefore, here is the takeaway.
 I have created a Sensory-Friendly Champion Certificate.
 Free to download, free to use.
 No email sign up.
 Just please use it to celebrate people doing good.